In order to work out the running costs, you'll need to consider what type of fuel your car uses.

 Hybrid vehicles have a combination of an electric motor and standard combustion engine to reduce vehicle emissions.
 We have a few hybrid vehicles available on the Scheme and you can search for these cars using our Car Search ; just select 'Other' from the fuel type option.

 Electric cars are the ultimate eco-friendly choice as they have zero exhaust emissions.
 However, as they have to be recharged regularly, they are not suitable for everyone.
-We currently have three electric cars on the Scheme, the Nissan Leaf, Renault Zoe and e-NV200 Evalia.
+We currently have two electric cars on the Scheme, the Nissan Leaf and Mercedes Benz B-Class.
 Use the Car Search and select 'Other' from the fuel type tickbox.

 A word about miles per gallon (mpg)